umeshwaychale/training-repo/README.md

-# training-repo
+# Simple Training Repo

-This repo is specifically created for training the new commers
+This is just the dummy text to check.